CreeperLin/MIPS64/README.md

-# MIPS64
+# RISCV32
-MIPS64 architecture in Verilog
+RISC-V32 ISA in Verilog